ahundt/deep-learning-jhu-cs-482-682/README.md

     - [Fashion 10 epochs, MNIST 10 epochs, Fashion 20 epochs, MNIST 20 epochs]
     - How is this similar and different previous runs?

-3. Change the SGD Learning Rate
+3. Change the SGD Learning Rate by a factor of
-    - [0.1x, 1x, +10x]
+    - [0.1x, 1x, 10x]

 4. Compare Optimizers
     - [SGD, Adam, Rmsprop]

-5. Set the dropout layer to
+5. Set the dropout layer to a dropout rate of
     - [0, 0.25, 0.5, 0.9, 1]

 6. Change the batch size: